GuOrg/Gu.Reactive/README.md

 ### IsSatisfied

-Aveluates the criteria passed in in the ctor.
+Evaluates the criteria passed to the ctor.
 Recalculates when any of the observables signals and the value changes.

 ### Name

-Default is GetType.Name but the property is mutable so other names can be specified.
+Default is `GetType.Name` but the property is mutable so other names can be specified.

 ### History

-The last 100 times of change and values for IsSatisfied
+The last 100 times of change and values for `IsSatisfied`

 ### Negate()

-Returns a condition wrapping the instance and negating the value of IsSatisfied.
+Returns a condition wrapping the instance and negating the value of `IsSatisfied`.
 Negating a negated condition returns the original condition.

 ## OrCondition

-Calculates IsSatisfied based on if any of the prerequisites are true.
-Listens to changes in IsSatisfied for prerequisites and notifies when value changes.
+Calculates `IsSatisfied` based on if any of the prerequisites are true.
+Listens to changes in `IsSatisfied` for prerequisites and notifies when value changes.

 ```c#
 public class IsAnyDoorOpen : OrCondition